kxfi/VideoFrameExtractor/README.md

 # VideoFrameExtractor

-This Python script allows you to download videos from YouTube links or process frames from MP4 video files and save them as individual image files in a folder.
+This Python script allows you to download videos from YouTube links or process frames from MP4 video files and save them as individual image files in a folder for data.

 # Features